Wacky Races (2017 TV series)

-Wacky Races is an American animated television series developed by Rebecca Himot and Tramm Wigzell.
-It is a reboot/revival of the 1968–69 Hanna-Barbera animated series of the same name.
+Wacky Races is an American crossover animated comedy television series developed by Rebecca Himot and Tramm Wigzell.
+It is a reboot/revival series, but serves as a sequel to the 1968–69 Hanna-Barbera animated series of the same name.
 The show debuted in 2017 on Boomerang's video on demand service in the United States.
-Wacky Races was picked up for a second season.
+The second season of the show premiered on November 29, 2018.

 Summary

 The series features the return of some of the characters from the original Wacky Races program: Dick Dastardly, Muttley, Penelope Pitstop, Peter Perfect and the Gruesome Twosome.
 More than half of the original characters do not return.
-Several new characters were introduced, including I. Q. Ickly, Brick Crashman, P. T. Barnstorm, and Pandora Pitstop.
+Several new characters were introduced, including new racer I. Q. Ickly, announcer Brick Crashman, racing sponsor P. T. Barnstorm, and Penelope's twin sister Pandora Pitstop.

 While the reboot is based on the original series, it also focuses on the Racers' personal lives; storylines are added and there usually is no actual winner or loser at the end of each race.
 There is also meta-humor and fourth wall breaking.